 Since I only got as far as painting this room two years ago, we have a lot of work to get done over the next 8 weeks.
 The first thing I knew with every fiber of my being was that the builder basic, ugly pedestal sink had to go!
 My husband, Steve, was working and I was itching to start on this challenge so I ripped it out myself, yikes!
-I have a lot of confidence in my ability but there are some things that I have never messed around with and plumbing is one of them.
-But since there's no time like the present, I followed my gut and just started.
+I have a lot of confidence in my ability, but there are some things that I have never messed around with.
+Plumbing is definatly one of them.
+But since there’s no time like the present, I followed my gut and just started.

 Also, head on over to our YouTube channel and subscribe so you don’t miss out on all the future videos on the ORC and all our DIYs!

-Score and remove caulk: I took a box cutter and scored the caulk where the sink met the floor tile and along the back of the sink.
+Score and remove caulk: I took a box cutter and scored the caulk where the sink met the floor tile.
+Also along the back of the sink.
 These are the only two places that it was caulked and touched the wall so I started there.

-To disconnect the piping, I got a bucket to put under them as I detached them for excess water that will come out.
+To disconnect the piping, I got a bucket to put under them as I detached them.
+This is for excess water that will come out.
 Honestly, I had no idea what I was doing but I just started unscrewing pipes until they all came apart.

 Word from the wise: like I mentioned, I disconnected all of the piping from the pedestal sink but I didn’t quite remember how the pieces went back together for the new vanity.
 So take pictures, videos and or label the pipes so they go back the way that you found them.
 Luckily Steve figured it out like he does everything, that’s why I wasn’t too worried!

-Unscrew the sink from the wall: I really wasn't sure of how the sink was attached to the wall or even if it was for that matter.
-It took me a little longer than I'd like to admit to figure out that it was actually screwed into the wall.
-That makes total sense but I was pulling on it for a few minutes before Steve came by and showed me the screws.
+Unscrew the sink from the wall: I really wasn’t sure of how the sink was attached to the wall or even if it was for that matter.
+It took me a little longer than I’d like to admit to figure this out.
+Turns out it was actually screwed into the wall.
+That makes total sense, but I was pulling on it for a few minutes before Steve came by and showed me the screws.
 Oops!
 No harm no foul (except a little to my ego).

 I also removed all of the other little accessories in this room like the toilet paper holder and the hand towel holder.
-I knew I wanted to replace these things and wasn't quite sure what I wanted yet so I just used some spackling to patch over the holes so that I'm able to paint over them and decide where to put the new accessories later.
+I knew I wanted to replace these things and wasn’t quite sure what I wanted yet.
+So, I just used some spackle to patch over the holes.
+This makes it easy so I’m able to paint over them.
+Also lets me decide where to put the new accessories later.

-Installing a new vanity is legit the easiest thing and I can't believe we waited so long to just do it!
+Installing a new vanity is legit the easiest thing.
+I seriously can’t believe we waited so long to just do it!

-Dry fit the vanity: Before doing any permanent installations, we dry fitted the vanity to make sure everything would fit snug and how we wanted.
+Dry fit the vanity: Before doing any permanent installations.
+We did a dry fitting for the vanity to make sure everything would fit snug and how we wanted.
 An issue that we found when dry fitting it was how far away from the wall that it sat.
-With a bathroom vanity, you don't want gaps between it and the wall.
-I am planning on tiling up the wall on the two sides of the vanity that touch the wall but the issue is that it sat too far away so that even with the tile, there would still be a gap and that would just look terrible!
+With a bathroom vanity, you don’t want gaps between it and the wall.
+I am planning on tiling up the wall on the two sides of the vanity that touch the wall.
+We have a little issue though.
+The vanity sat too far away.
+Even with the tile, there would still be a gap and that would just look terrible!